 Then when the exchange rate rose to GBPUSD = 1.5, 14 days later those 10,000 GBP can now buy us 10,000 x 1.5 = 15,000 USD.

-It seems a bit impractical to having to go back and forth to a foreign-exchange dealer to profit in this way, and that's where the advent of online trading brokers came into existence.
+It seems a bit impractical to have to go back and forth to a foreign-exchange dealer to profit in this way, and that's where the advent of online trading brokers came into existence.

 I'll talk a bit more about those later, and if you want more detail, here's a complete guide on choosing a good forex broker for when you get started.

-for now, just think of a broker as a place that has all the forex pairs available for you to trade a click of a button (or tap on screen if you're using mobile).
+for now, just think of a broker as a place that has all the forex pairs available for you to trade with a click of a button (or tap on the screen if you're using a mobile).

-Not to dissimilar to those online betting apps, you have a list of forex pairs, and away you go...
+Not too dissimilar to those online betting apps, you have a list of forex pairs, and away you go...

-So naturally it makes sense to discuss, how do forex pairs work?
+So naturally, it makes sense to discuss, how forex pairs work.

 The first thing to grasp is that currencies have exchange rates when traded.
 This is known as the “ratio” of one currency against another.